ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 #### Screen A: The landing screen.
 The fieldset is numbered (‘Person 1’).
 A line is under the fieldset.

 #### Screen B: When the ‘Add another’ button is selected, the fieldset titles change from 'Person 1' to 'Person 1 of 2’.
 A red remove button appears under each fieldset, with the same labelling as the fieldset (‘Remove person 1’).

 The form fields have hidden unique labels.
 This enables screenreader users to navigate the component.
 You can read more about how to

-#### Inline
+### Inline

 This is a lean variant with a remove button in line.
 It works well for fieldsets with 2 narrow fields.
 The heading's unique label is hidden.

+You can add text fields and the date input but not checkboxes or radios.

+Guidance on width?

 ### Magnifying glass

 The magnifying glass offers a variant with a stronger visual design.
-It may be more appropriate in text-heavy user interfaces,
+It may be more appropriate in text-heavy user interfaces.
+The magnifying glass is a

 ### Things to consider